garutilorenzo/garutilorenzo.github.io/docs/_posts/2022-08-22-ansible-collection-elk.md

         name: beats
 ```

-We are finally ready to install the ELK stack with ansible, since we don't have any CA certificate we pass an extra variable to our playbook:
+We are finally ready to install the ELK stack with ansible, since we don't have any CA certificate we pass an extra variable *generateca* to our playbook:

 ```
 export ANSIBLE_HOST_KEY_CHECKING=False # Ansible skip ssh-key validation